mklabs/taurox-beastmen-mod/readme.md

 rank7 skills.

-The quest for the Rune-Tortured Axes item is available at rank 8, and features a little battle in Drakwald Lumber Village (make sure to turn on Drakwald Lumber Village map mod, otherwise it'll fallback to Morghur's Stave of Corruption map).
+The quest for the Rune-Tortured Axes item is available at rank 8, and features a little battle in [Drakwald Lumber Village][] (make sure to turn on Drakwald Lumber Village map mod, otherwise the quest battle might crash).

 **Faction & Lord traits**